 - Internal transcripts, also known as grade-cards, are uploaded twice a year

-First and second year students use Oasis for evaluating lecturers, small group leaders, and Doctoring mentors.
-Evaluations of the students are also stored in Oasis.
+First and second year students use OASIS for evaluating lecturers, small group leaders, and Doctoring mentors.
+Student grades and evaluations are also stored in OASIS.

 Access to Student Records

-Brown University's policies pertaining to student access to records and the protection of confidentiality comply with the Family Educational Rights and Privacy Act of l974.
+Brown University's policies pertaining to student access to records and the protection of confidentiality comply with the Family Educational Rights and Privacy Act of l974(FERPA).

-When students meet with advisors or members of the administrative staff, memos summarizing that meeting may be prepared and uploaded to EMSR.
-Students’ faculty advisors - with the permission of the student - will be given access when appropriate.
-Any documents containing sensitive information will not be uploaded to EMSR, but instead will be kept in a confidential file in the Associate Dean's office.
+When students meet with advisors or members of the administrative staff, memos summarizing that meeting may be prepared and uploaded to EMSR. .
+Documents containing information of a highly confidential nature will not be uploaded to EMSR, but instead will be kept in a confidential file in the Associate Dean's office.
 If a confidential file is being kept, a flag in EMSR will indicate that additional information is on file in the Associate Dean's office.

-Students have a right to review all information contained in their EMSR, in Oasis, and in the confidential files (if any) kept in the Associate Dean's office.
-Students may access EMSR and Oasis online at any time.
+Students have a right to review all information contained in their EMSR and their confidential files (if any) kept in the Associate Dean's office.
+Students may access EMSR at any time.

 Within the medical school, only those members acting in the students' educational interests are allowed access to EMSR and Oasis.
-No one outside the medical school can have access to EMSR nor will the medical school disclose any information from students' education records without the written consent of students, except to personnel within the institution, officials of other institutions in which the students seek to enroll, persons or organizations providing students financial aid, accrediting agencies carrying out their accreditation function, persons in compliance with a judicial order, or persons who become involved in an emergency in order to protect the health or safety of students or other persons.
+No one outside the medical school can have access to EMSR nor will the medical school disclose any information from students' education records without the written consent of students, except to personnel within the institution, officials of other institutions in which the students seek to enroll, persons or organizations providing students financial aid, accrediting agencies carrying out their accreditation function, persons in compliance with a judicial order, or, in an emergency, to persons charged with protecting the health or safety of students or other persons.

 Parents will not be informed of the student's status at Brown without written permission from the student.

 Students have a right to expect that faculty and staff will respect their privacy and deal with sensitive information in an appropriate and professional manner.
-Information on an individual student's grades, performance on external examination (e.g., USMLE), financial status, medical problems, personal problems, and similar sensitive information should be handled carefully so as to prevent it from becoming known to unauthorized individuals.
+Information on an individual student's grades, performance on external examination (e.g., USMLE), financial status, medical problems, personal problems, and similar sensitive information is handled carefully to prevent it from becoming known to unauthorized individuals.

-The staff has been made aware of the need to be ever mindful of standards of professional conduct designed to keep sensitive personal information confidential.
-This includes keeping confidential information under secure conditions, limiting access, requiring faculty to justify access and to sign records, shredding rather than throwing away sensitive documents, not leaving sensitive documents exposed on desktops, not discussing sensitive information on the telephone when unauthorized persons are present, and not "gossiping."
+The staff is mindful of standards of professional conduct designed to keep sensitive personal information confidential.
+This includes keeping confidential information under secure conditions, limiting access, shredding rather than throwing away sensitive documents, not leaving sensitive documents exposed on desktops, not discussing sensitive information on the telephone when unauthorized persons are present, and not "gossiping."